Watercolor and photography

 in Schleswig

-Created for our exhibition at the Schleswig City Museum - and of course also for those who like the motif and perhaps even want to purchase the mixed media watercolor or the photograph?
+Created for our exhibition at the Schleswig City Museum - and of course also for those who like the motif, perhaps even want to purchase the mixed media watercolor or photograph?

 St.-Petri-Dom und Königswiesen in Schleswig, ein Aquarell von Stephanie Hartstang, Atelier Südereiche, Schlei, Ostsee